Error Correction by Structural Simplicity: Correcting Samplable Additive Errors: Introduction

 \section{Introduction}

 In the theory of error-correcting codes, two of the most-studied channel models are probabilistic channels and worst-case channels.
 In probabilistic channels, errors are introduced through stochastic processes, and the most well-known one is the binary symmetric channel (BSC).
-In worst-case (or adversarial) channels, errors are introduced adversarially by considering the choice of codes and transmitted codewords under the restriction of the error rate.
-In his seminal work~\cite{Sha48}, Shannon showed that reliable communication can be achieved over BSC if the coding rate is less than $1-H_2(p)$, where $H_2(\cdot)$ is the binary entropy function and $p$ is the crossover probability of BSC.
+In worst-case (or adversarial) channels, errors are introduced adversarially by considering the choice of coding schemes and transmitted strings, called \emph{codewords}, under the restriction of the \emph{error rate}, which is the ratio of the number of errors to the length of the codeword.
+In his seminal work~\cite{Sha48}, Shannon showed that reliable communication can be achieved over BSC if the \emph{coding rate}, which represents the efficiency of transmission, is less than $1-h_2(p)$, where $h_2(\cdot)$ is the binary entropy function, and $p$ is the crossover probability of BSC.
 In contrast, it is known that reliable communication cannot be achieved over worst-case channels when the error rate is at least $1/4$ unless the coding rate tends to zero~\cite{Plo60}.

-If we view the introduction of errors as \emph{computation} of the channel, probabilistic channels perform low-cost computation with little knowledge about the code and the input, while worst-case channels perform high-cost computation with the full-knowledge.
+If we view the introduction of errors as \emph{computation} of the channel, probabilistic channels perform low-cost computation with little knowledge about the coding scheme and the transmitted codeword, while worst-case channels perform high-cost computation with the full-knowledge.
 As intermediate channels between probabilistic channels and worst-case channels, Lipton~\cite{Lip94} introduced \emph{computationally-bounded channels}, where errors are introduced by polynomial-time computation.
-He showed that reliable communication can be achieved at the coding rate less than $1-H_2(p)$ in the shared randomness setting, where $p < 1$ is the error rate, which is the fraction of errors introduced by the channel.
+It has been demonstrated that reliable communication for these intermediate channels can be achieved by more efficient schemes than those for worst-case ones~\cite{Lip94,MPSW10,GS16}. \ignore{ He showed that reliable communication can be achieved at the coding rate less than $1-h_2(p)$ in the shared randomness setting, where $p < 1$ is the error rate, which is the fraction of errors introduced by the channel.
 Micali et al.~\cite{MPSW10} presented reliable coding schemes in the public-key infrastructure setting.
 Guruswami and Smith~\cite{GS16} showed reliable coding schemes without assuming the shared randomness or the public-key infrastructure.
-Note that these work~\cite{Lip94,MPSW10,GS16} consider the settings in which channels are computationally-bounded and the error rate is bounded.
+Note that these work~\cite{Lip94,MPSW10,GS16} consider the settings in which channels are computationally-bounded and the error rate is bounded. }